bojackchen/digital-flow/README.md

 #### Floorplan
-Run the `floorPlan` command to specify your floorplan, where "1" is the aspect ratio, "0.6" is the core utilization and "8 8 8 8" is the space reserved for power rings at the top, bottom, left and right.
+Run the `floorPlan` command to specify your floorplan, where "1" is the aspect ratio, "0.6" is the core utilization and "8 8 8 8" is the space reserved for power rings on the top, bottom, left and right.
 Apply proper values for your own design.
 You can also access through `Floorplan -> Specify Floorplan` menu.
 ```console